hjbhu6/yvertx/core_manual_yeti.md

 Often it is even necessary to use the Java Api directly because Yvertx only wraps the parts of the Java api, where it pays of in terms of convinience.

-To make working from yeti with the java api easier Yvertx provides two fundamental utilities which are used through all the vertx api: Converting JSONObjects to/from yeti structs and creating Vertx Handlers from yeti functions.

-## Working with JSONObject

 # Writing Verticles